mikeroyal/eBPF-Guide/README.md

 [LLVM compiler](https://llvm.org/) infrastructure contains the eBPF backend required to translate programs written in a C-like syntax to eBPF instructions.
 LLVM generates eBPF ELF files which contain program code, map descriptions, relocation information and BTF meta data.
 These ELF files contain all necessary information for eBPF loaders such as libbpf to prepare and load programs into the Linux kernel.

-[Gobpf](https://github.com/iovisor/gobpf) is a CGo-based library which provides Go bindings for the BCC framework as well as low-level routines to load and use eBPF programs from ELF files.
+[Gobpf](https://github.com/iovisor/gobpf) is a Go-based library which provides Go bindings for the BCC framework as well as low-level routines to load and use eBPF programs from ELF files.

 [Libbpfgo](https://github.com/aquasecurity/libbpfgo) is a Go wrapper around libbpf.
 It supports BPF CO-RE and its goal is to be a complete implementation of libbpf APIs.
 It uses CGo to call into linked versions of libbpf.